Bucanero06/SpaceX_Job_Analysis/ReadMe.md

   descriptions, and identification of relevant jobs in each cluster.
 The script also identifies the skills gap between the resume and job listings, and analyzes the impact of each section of the resume on job similarity.

-## Usage

-1. Run `scrape_spacex_positions.py` to scrape job listings from the SpaceX website.
-The scraped data will be saved in a CSV file.

-2. Run `analyze_spacex_applications.py` with the scraped job listings and a given resume as input.
-The script will output the results of the analyses.

-## Dependencies

-This project uses the following Python libraries:

-- `nltk`: For natural language processing tasks such as tokenization and stop word removal.
-- `numpy` and `pandas`: For data manipulation and analysis.
-- `sklearn`: For machine learning tasks such as vectorization and clustering.
-- `matplotlib` and `plotly`: For data visualization.
-- `selenium`: For web scraping (SpaceX's webside uses dynamic content that cannot be scraped with `requests` or `urllib`)

-## Future Work

-Future improvements to this project could include the addition of more advanced natural language processing techniques, such as sentiment analysis or named entity recognition, to provide more detailed insights into the job listings and resume.
-Additionally, the project could be extended to analyze job listings from other companies or industries.

 ## Installation

 To install the dependencies for this project, you can follow these steps: